 Ethical issues in health care, medicine and biotechnology.
 Fundamental ethical concepts such as value of life, individual freedom, justice, cultural differences and universal moral values.

 Is euthanasia morally justifiable?
-Should self-harm be medically treated?
 What is just healthcare?
+What are the ethical issues of human gene editing?
 Why did wartime medical atrocities occur?
-The paper explores these questions and a wide range of other bioethical topics from the beginning of life to the end of life, and from patient-physician relationships to global matters.
+The paper explores these questions and a wide range of other bioethical topics from the beginning of life to the end of life and from patient-physician relationships to global matters.
 It also examines the key bioethical principles and concepts such as value of life, informed consent, freedom, beneficence, justice, cultural diversity and universal morality.

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|